AchintaSharma/AchintaSharma/README.md

 - 👀 I have experience working with JavaScript, TypeScript, Node, Express, React, and MySQL.
 I also enjoy creating IoT projects using Python and Raspberry Pi.
 - 🌱 I am a quick learner, a tech enthusiast, and always eager to learn new skills and upgrade myself as a developer.
 - 💞️ I have a good amount of knowledge of AWS and DevOps practices and I have been working on them to improve them further.
+- I have an extensive experience in communication with LLMs and generative AI and I use them regularly to expedite my work.
 - 📫 You can reach me at 23achinta@gmail.com or https://www.linkedin.com/in/achinta-sharma-5ba245168/

 <a href="https://app.daily.dev/Achinta_Sharma"><img src="https://api.daily.dev/devcards/ae889590027046789c750695f7416a54.png?r=s70" width="400" alt="Achinta Sharma's Dev Card"/></a>